SmithsonianWorkshops/HydraResources/ipyrad.md

 This step trims Illumina adapters and does other quality trimming.
 Unlike some programs, you are not required to do any trimming of your fastq files before you start ipyrad.

 The job file for step 2 is almost the same as step one, but we've changed the name (`-N`) and log file (`-o`) as well as the ipyrad command to run step 2 (`-s 2`):

+You can make a copy of the Step 1 file and make these edit using `nano` or you can make the change on the QSub Generation Utility and upload the new file.

+To copy and edit the file already on Hydra follow these steps:

+1. Copy the file: `cp ipyrad_step1.job ipyrad_step2.job`
+1. Edit the new file: `nano ipyrad_step2.job`
+1. Refer to the contents of ipyrad_step2.job below to changes to the `-N`, `-o` and `ipyrad` lines
+1. Save and exit nano with `ctrl`+`o`, then the `enter` key, then `ctrl`+`x`

 `ipyrad_step2.job`: